cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints the last 10 lines if a file
+this script prints the first 10 lines of a file